France–Israel relations: Cultural, scientific and technical cooperation

 France's cultural, technological and scientific cooperation with Israel is based on bilateral agreements that date back to 1959.

 In June 2007 a new French Institute opened in Tel Aviv.
 In honor of Israel's 60th anniversary of its independence, Israel was the official guest at the annual Book Fair in Paris in March 2008.

 Since 2004, network research programs have been launched in medical genetics, mathematics, medical and biological imaging, as well as bioinformatics, with nearly 100 researchers involved in each.
 New programs are expected to be introduced in the areas of genomics, cancer research, neuroscience, astrophysics and robotics.

 As part of the French culinary festival "So French, So Good," 12 respected French chefs visited Israel in February 2013 to work with Israeli chefs and hold master classes.

+Public opinion

+According to a 2025 Pew Research Center survey, 28% of people in France had a favorable view of Israel, while 63% had an unfavorable view; 17% had confidence in Israeli Prime Minister Benjamin Netanyahu, while 77% did not.